wizardmatas/gcp-grafana-billing-dashboard/README.md

 Dashboard is build as personal project, support is best effort support.

 ### Updates
-Dasboard is very basic, and it will improve over time.
+Dashboard is very basic, and it will improve over time.
 Star the repo to get new updates.

 ### Feedback